But God is Faithful!

 He could, and he should.
 He could because he is God, and he should because we are sinners.
 Why doesn’t he?
 Jeremiah says it is because “of the Lord’s great love.”
 The Hebrew word for “love” is hesed, a word rich with meaning.
 It means “loyal love” that will not let go because it does not depend on emotion but on an act of the will.
 God loves us because he promised to love us, and nothing can cause him to break his promise.

 That leads me to make the following point: As bad as things are, if it weren’t for God, things would be much worse.
 That seems obvious, and perhaps it is, but we need to hear it again.
-If it weren’t for God, no matter how bad things are in your life right now, they would be much worse without the Lord.
+If it weren’t for God, no matter how terrible things are in your life right now, they would be much worse without the Lord.

 We tend to forget that.
 Many of us go through life with a sense of entitlement: “I deserve this.
 I’ve earned it.”
 Even when we pray, we think, ‘I’ve been good, so God has to do this for me.”